-McNair Scholars Journal.
-It is the culmination of intensive research conducted by our student scholars and their faculty mentors through our Ronald E. McNair Scholars Program.
+The McNair Scholars Journal is the culmination of intensive research and scholarship conducted by GVSU McNair scholars and their faculty mentors at Grand Valley State University through our Ronald E. McNair Scholars Program (1996-2017).

-The Ronald E. McNair Postbaccalaureate Achievement Program is designed to prepare highly talented undergraduates from first generation, low income backgrounds and students who are underrepresented in doctoral programs (African-American, Hispanic, Native America, and Native Alaskan) to pursue doctoral degrees.
-Long term, the goal is to increase the number individuals from the target groups teaching in colleges and universities.
+The Ronald E. McNair Post Baccalaureate Achievement Program is a national program funded through the Department of Education.
+It is designed to prepare highly talented undergraduates from first generation, low income backgrounds, and students who are underrepresented in doctoral programs (African-American, Hispanic, Native America, and Native Alaskan) to pursue doctoral degrees.
+Long term, the goal of the program is to increase the number of individuals from the target groups teaching in colleges and universities.